NCAA Football Rankings: Shake-Up In Top 25 As LSU’s Big Win Over Texas Jumps Them Into Top 5

 25. Maryland (2-0)

 The 2019 NCAA college football season has already shown there is going to be a bit of unpredictability this year.
-LSU is usually known for its dominant defense, but they’re averaging 50 points per contest through two games and something like this hasn’t been seen in years.
+LSU is usually known for its dominant defense, but they’re averaging 50 points per contest through two games, and something like this hasn’t been seen in years.

 The Michigan Wolverines don’t have that strong force that they brought into the season.
-Alabama is staying consistently strong, but on a much quieter level.
-It’s already been rather strange and things are only just beginning.
-The Top 25 polls don’t necessarily tell the whole story, though, and it’s going to be a lot of fun leading up to the first College Football Playoff rankings at midseason.
+Alabama is staying consistently strong but on a much quieter level.
+It’s already been rather strange, and things are only just beginning.
+The Top 25 polls don’t necessarily tell the whole story, though, and it’s going to be a lot of fun leading up to the first College Football Playoff rankings at mid-season.